root-project/web/manual/trees/index.md

 Trees will close baskets that are not yet full when reaching the tree entry at a cluster boundary.

 TTree finds the baskets for a given entry for a given branch by means of a _header_ stored in the file.
-This header also contains other auxilliary metadata.
+This header also contains other auxiliary metadata.
 When reading a `TTree` object, only this header is actually deserialized, until the tree's entries are loaded.
 Multiple updates of these headers can often be found in files (`treename;1`, `treename;2` etc, called cycles, see → [I/O]({{ '/manual/root_io' | relative_url }})).
 Only the last one (also accessible as `treename`) knows about all written baskets.